SATAY-LL/SATAY-jupyter-book/_sources/bash-GUI/processing_workflow.md

 ## Code for the bash GUI

-- __Author__ = Gregory van Beek.
+- Author = Gregory van Beek.
 LaanLab, department of Bionanoscience, Delft University of Technology
-- _version__ = 1.1
+- version = 1.1

 ### Version history:

-= 1.0; First working version of the workflow where the user had to open the script to change the parameters and file paths [2020-07-27]
+- 1.0; First working version of the workflow where the user had to open the script to change the parameters and file paths [2020-07-27]
 - 1.1; Integration of a Graphical User Interface and help text (accessible via --help or -h) [2021-02-01]

 :::{admonition} Click here to see the code!